ILT-HSR/SPICE/README.md

-** No further development of SPICE **
+**No further development of SPICE**
 - Cause of SiLA 2 -> Much easier standard.
 Should not need a base-library like SPICE anymore.
-This makes SPICE obsolete.
+This makes SPICE obsolet.
 - Keeping SPICE on GitHub, cause it's still a very good and stable base-library for SiLA 1.3.08

 # ![SPICE Logo](/SPICE_Logos/SPICE_064.png) SPICE
 SPICE stands for **S**iLA **P**rovider **I**mplementation **C**ommunity **E**quipment.